The 8 Best Maui Luaus From Kaanapali to Kihei

 Have you already done a luau and are looking for a new experience?
 Or maybe you’re just looking to get a little more bang for your buck?
 The Pride of Maui Sunset Luau Cruise might just be for you!

 Enjoy all of the experiences of a traditional luau plus the added bonus of a sunset cruise.
 You’ll delight in scrumptious freshly prepared island food, a full open bar that includes Maui Brewing Company beers on tap, and live Polynesian dancers right on board.
-All of this and from their observation deck you get to take in 360-degree views of the gorgeous sunset, the mesmerizing blue ocean waters, Maui itself, and the outer islands.
-If it’s November-March you may even get to see a humpback whale!
+All of this, and from their observation deck, you get to take in 360-degree views of the gorgeous sunset, the mesmerizing blue ocean waters, Maui itself, and the outer islands.
+If it’s November-March, you may even get to see a humpback whale!

 What It’s Like Attending a Maui Luau

 Whether it’s your first time to the islands or you’re a seasoned pro, taking in a luau is a fun, delicious, and cultural way to spend an evening.
-A luau offers something for everyone to enjoy if you’re traveling with the whole family, a group of friends, or just a couples trip.
+A luau offers something for everyone to enjoy, if you’re traveling with the whole family, a group of friends, or just a couples trip.

-Some luaus focus mainly on Hawaiian culture but many also include dance and songs from Tonga, Samoa, Tahiti, and other countries in greater Polynesian.
-Luckily Maui has a great variety of excellent luaus to choose from whether you’re staying near Ka'anapali or Kihei!
+Some luaus focus mainly on Hawaiian culture, but many also include dance and songs from Tonga, Samoa, Tahiti, and other countries in greater Polynesian.
+Luckily, Maui has a great variety of excellent luaus to choose from whether you’re staying near Ka'anapali or Kihei!

 Your evening will kick off at most luaus with hands-on activities and cultural demonstrations.
 You can usually wander these areas with a cool, refreshing, tropical cocktail, as most luaus offer an open or pay bar.
 Mai Tai, anyone?

-Next will be the mouth-watering buffet dinner (in most cases) where you can sample delicacies from Hawaii and greater Polynesia.
+Next will be the mouth-watering buffet dinner (in most cases), where you can sample delicacies from Hawaii and greater Polynesia.
 Dishes like succulent kalua pig fresh from the imu, lomilomi salmon, tender laulau, and don’t forget the poi!

-Lastly, with a full belly, the show will begin and you’ll be transported with vibrant and immersive dance, song, and storytelling.
+Lastly, with a full belly, the show will begin, and you’ll be transported with vibrant and immersive dance, song, and storytelling.

 The History of Hawaiian Luaus

-The modern-day luau got its start with King Kamehameha II, who in 1819 repealed religious traditions that banned women and people of lower classes from eating with men and eating certain foods that were served at feasts.
+The modern-day luau got its start with King Kamehameha II, who, in 1819, repealed religious traditions that banned women and people of lower classes from eating with men and eating certain foods that were served at feasts.

-The luau got its name from one of the most popular dishes served at the feast; chicken and young taro plant leaves baked in coconut milk, called luau.
+The luau got its name from one of the most popular dishes served at the feast: chicken and young taro plant leaves baked in coconut milk, called luau.

-Traditionally people would sit on the floor; the feast would be laid out on woven mats and eaten with only their hands.
+Traditionally, people would sit on the floor; the feast would be laid out on woven mats and eaten with only their hands.

 Luaus were traditionally large events, one of the largest was thrown by King Kamehameha III in 1847.
 It required 4,000 taro plants, 271 pigs, 482 gourds of poi, 2,245 coconuts, 3,125 salt fish, and 1,820 fresh fish!
-Another example is, King Kalakaua, known as “The Merrie Monarch” for his fondness for parties, who in 1883 hosted more than 1,500 guests for his 50th birthday luau.
+Another example is King Kalakaua, known as “The Merrie Monarch” for his fondness for parties, who in 1883 hosted more than 1,500 guests for his 50th birthday luau.
 The guests had to be fed in 3 separate shifts!

 The luau as we know it today has taken shape from tourism and a genuine interest in all things Hawaiian.
-Cruise liners started to bring tourists to the islands in the 1930s and later the advent of the trans-pacific flight brought more eager tourists starting in the 1950s and ’60s and to this day.
+Cruise liners started to bring tourists to the islands in the 1930s, and later, the advent of the trans-Pacific flight brought more eager tourists starting in the 1950s and ’60s and to this day.

-View GuideLinks on this page may be affiliate links.
+Links on this page may be affiliate links.
 If you click on one and make a purchase, we may receive a small commission at no cost to you.